dfernandez79/rinter/README.md

 To compose various controllers into one object, you can use a `CompositeController`.

-It receives an object with controller factories, and provides the `state` and `changes` properties with the composition:
+A `CompositeController` receives an object with controller factories, and provides the `state` and `changes` properties with the composition:

 ```js
 import { CompositeController } from 'rinter';